 Feasibility: Medium.
 It appears that an easement on the PECO property in this area could be accomplished, since it is adequately setback from any PECO facilities on the property.
-Also, there are 20-foot and 60-foot 'drainage rights of ways' along the creek, not included in the deeds of any adjacent property owner, which could be interpreted as much be determined as a set black for the set of the set of as public lands.
+Also, there are 20-foot and 60-foot 'drainage rights of ways' along the creek, not included in the deeds of any adjacent property owner, which could be interpreted as public lands.